agduan/PersonalWebsite/README.md

 # Personal Website

 ## Overview
-This is my [personal website](https://alexandraduan.wiki), a simple, minimalist theme featuring a sidebar, a theme toggle (light/dark), and content pages.
+This is my [personal website](https://alexandraduan.wiki), a simple, minimalist theme featuring a sidebar, a theme toggle (light/dark), and content pages, including a portfolio page with an image carousel.
 Made with HTML/CSS, JavaScript, and Google Fonts.
-Currently working on integrating a Markdown reader.

 ## Setup & Usage
 1. Clone or download the repository.
 2. Open `index.html` in any modern browser.
 3. Modify content and styles in `style.css` and HTML files as needed.
-4. Images and icons are stored in the `images/` folder; replace with your own assets as needed.
+4. Images and icons are stored in the `images/` folder, and portfolio images are stored in `images/design/'.
+Replace with your own assets as needed.

 ## Themes
 Toggle between the light and dark themes using the sun/moon icon in the upper-right-hand corner.